voxel51/fiftyone/docs/source/teams/installation.rst

 .. note::

-    FiftyOne Teams requires either the `s3:ListBucket` or `s3:GetBucketLocation` permission in order to access objects in S3 buckets.
+    FiftyOne Enterprise requires either the `s3:ListBucket` or `s3:GetBucketLocation` permission in order to access objects in S3 buckets.

     If you wish to use multi-account credentials, your credentials must have